Interview with Gynem IVF Clinic Prague

-Dr. Milan Mrázek discusses his new IVF clinic – Gynem IVF – in Prague.
+Dr. Milan Mrázek discusses his IVF clinic – Gynem IVF – in Prague.

-1) Gynem IVF clinic is relatively new – only opening in September 2013.
+1) Gynem IVF clinic was established in September 2013.
 What made you decide to open this clinic?

 I wanted to open a clinic so that I could better utilize my knowledge and skills from 32 years experience and my interest in the field of infertility treatment.
 I feel like I can offer a better assisted reproduction experience in my own private clinic, and with the cooperation of the agency Medical Travel, provide full service for our foreign patients.